Cheriton - Bursting with History

 Whilst a

-eventually went on to play during 1884, when he played for Gentlemen of England
+eventually went on to play in 1884, when he played for the Gentlemen of England

 and played against Oxford University.
 Again,